-- Employee Meal Benefit: If you work in an ISU Dining facility that produces food and work three (3) consecutive hours or more you may be eligible to receive a free meal. - Meals are valid in your work locations only - · Consumed immediately before or directly following your assigned work shift. - Meals earned may NOT be saved and consumed at a later date, time, or given to another person.
+- Employee Meal Benefit: If you work in an ISU Dining facility that produces food and work three (3) consecutive hours or more you may be eligible to receive a meal benefit of a free meal or dollar equivalent in Retail locations. - Meals are valid in your work locations only. - Consumed immediately before or directly following your assigned work shift. - Meal benefits earned may NOT be saved and consumed at a later date, time, or given to another person.
 Only YOU may enjoy the meal benefit.
-Eating while clocked in is not allowed. - Present ISUcard (and authorized meal voucher if required) to the cashier/ greeter before consuming the meal.
+Eating while clocked in is not allowed. - Present ISUcard (and authorized meal voucher if required) to the cashier/ greeter before consuming the meal benefit.
 Cashier may refuse meal benefits if meal is not earned or ISU ID is not presented.
-Maximum 2 meals per day. - Employees must be served their meals as customers.
+Maximum 2 meal benefits per day. - Employees must be served their meal benefits as customers.
 Fountain drinks and regular coffee may be consumed outside of production areas.
 Do not snack, eat, or chew gum in food production areas on the job. - For more details, see the full student employee meal benefit policy.
 This is an excellent benefit for employees, please follow it carefully.

 Breaks/Meal Periods: Employees are eligible for one paid 15 minute break for every four (4) consecutive hours of work.
 See your manager for a specific time to take your break.
 Breaks are scheduled mid-shift whenever possible, but may vary due to the busy times of the work location.
-Meal benefit may be enjoyed during this time.
+Meal benefit may be enjoyed during this eligible break time.